Monash University Chancellery

 Inhabit contributed to this project for the engineering of the facade and its brise soleil (shading screen).
 This is a glass façade wrapped in a parametrically-designed brise soleil which optimises shading to reduce the generation of heat within the building whilst maximising the daylight drawn into the building.
 This is a truly bold technical choice which also offers undeniable benefits in terms of energy performance.

-“If we had used a more conventional method to design the building, there would have been several thermal bridges requiring the intensive use of thermal break products, which would have resulted in additional costs and longer supply times.
-By considering Passive House principles and the architects’ design intentions, we developed a façade solution which could get around this obstacle.”
+“If Inhabit had used a more conventional method to design the building, there would have been several thermal bridges requiring the intensive use of thermal break products, which would have resulted in additional costs and longer supply times.
+By considering Passive House principles and the architects’ design intentions, our consultants developed a façade solution which could get around this obstacle.”

-This design provided significant savings opportunities in the construction phase, such as reducing the amount of materials used, but also during the life of the building by maximising the heat gain from outside and thus reducing the building’s overall energy consumption.
+By shifting supporting outriggers to outside the thermal line of the building envelope, the design minimised thermal bridges and reduced the use of thermally broken products.
+This design provided significant savings opportunities in the construction phase, such as reducing the amount of materials used, but also during the life of the building by minimising the heat gain from outside and thus reducing the building’s overall energy consumption.

 ScopeFAÇADE CONSULTING + BUILDING PHYSICS